👉 TAP TO SAVE 30% WITH CODE NEW

 This is Abel’s player card from that first start, courtesy of Thomas Nestico (@TJStats on X):

 Leaps in command and velocity are the big drivers of Abel’s improvements this year.
-He’s sitting close to 97, over a full tick higher than last season and over two miles per hour above 2023.
+He’s sitting close to 97, over a full tick higher than last season and over 2 miles per hour above 2023.
 Of course, he is also backed by a good team.

-Abel has clearly made improvements, but he still posted a high 11% walk rate this year in Triple-A.
+Abel has made improvements, but he still posted a high 11% walk rate this year in Triple-A.

 Abel also allowed healthy home run rates in prior seasons, but this year it was just .63 HR/9 in Triple-A. He hasn’t allowed a dinger yet in the majors.
 It’s likely we see some regression there, which combined with the potential walks, could lead to blow-up outings.

-Abel’s projections do not paint a rosy picture either.
+Abel’s projections do not paint a rosy picture, either.
 For example, ATC calls for a 4.52 ERA, 1.44 WHIP, and 8.24 K/9.
 We wouldn’t add or keep a pitcher putting up those numbers on our teams.

 There are also questions about Abel’s runway in the rotation.
 Aaron Nola is rehabbing from an ankle injury.
 He is a couple of weeks away from returning, but when he does, the Phillies rotation will be at full strength.
 That would likely push Abel back to Triple-A.